Ex post facto law: Poland

 Retroactive application of law is prohibited by the Article 3 of the Polish civil code, and the legal rule prohibiting such retroactive application is commonly memorised as a Latin sentence Lex retro non agit ("A law does not apply retroactively").
 The said article, however, allows retroactive application of an Act of Parliament if it is expressly understood from its text or purpose.

 Portugal

 Article 18 of the Portuguese Constitution forbids the retroactive application of any law the restricts right; article 29 of the Portuguese Constitution forbids retroactive application of criminal law; article 103 forbids the application of retroactive taxes.

 Romania

 Article 15 (2) of the Romanian Constitution provides that the law shall only act for the future, except for the more favourable criminal or administrative law.

 Russia

 Ex post facto punishment in criminal and administrative law is prohibited by article 54 of the Russian Constitution; ex post facto tax laws by article 57 of the constitution.
+Criminal law which improves the position of the convicted has retroactive force according to article 10 of the Russian Criminal Code.